Esbern/semanticGIS/content/Concepts/Relational Database (Concept).md

    Server-based databases are ideal for large applications, such as web platforms, multi-user systems, or any scenario where scalability, performance, and concurrency are critical.

 2. **Serverless (Embedded) Databases**: These databases do not require a dedicated server to run.
 They are typically embedded within an application and are designed for local, single-user environments.
 A key example is:
    - **SQLite**: A serverless, lightweight database that is embedded in applications.
 It is commonly used in mobile apps and local desktop applications.
-SQLite is also the foundation for the **[[GeoPackage]]** format, widely used in GIS applications like [[Processing Environments/QGIS/index|QGIS]]] to store geospatial data in a portable, self-contained file.
+SQLite is also the foundation for the **[[GeoPackage]]** format, widely used in GIS applications like [[Tools/QGIS/index|QGIS]]] to store geospatial data in a portable, self-contained file.

    Serverless databases are often used in scenarios where simplicity and portability are more important than scalability.
 They are easy to deploy and ideal for local data storage.